Skip to main content

 Ingress Controller Metrics

-The Nginx Plus Ingress - Ingress Controller Metrics dashboard provides you insight on the status, reloads, failure of kubernetes Nginx Plus ingress controller.
+The Nginx Plus Ingress - Ingress Controller Metrics dashboard provides you insight into the status, reloads, and failure of the Kubernetes Nginx Plus ingress controller.

 Use this dashboard to: